Joredjs/monomod/apps/servers/server-local/README.md

 ## Key Points

 - This application is specifically designed for local development and testing.
-- It relies heavily on the **nxms gateway** for route management and other configurations.
+- It relies heavily on the **monomod gateway** for route management and other configurations.
 - The actual server implementation details are abstracted away by the framework-specific libraries.

 ## Code Walkthrough (src/main.ts)